 So thank you LOST.
 It’s been wicked.
 I know I will miss you, but it’s been swell.
 Ciao.

-34. female. gemini (which explains a lot). pop-culture junkie. voracious reader and girl gamer. addicted to her iPod, most forms of music, and podcasts. an unabashed film junkie with enough dvds to open up her own rental store. thanking sweet Brighid for DVRs. fascinated by the arts, mythology, traveling, languages (speaks french, spanish and gaelic) and obsessed with anything even remotely Joss Whedon related. hearts kara 'starbuck' thrace, nathan fillion and cookies.
+30 something. female. gemini (which explains a lot). pop-culture junkie. voracious reader and girl gamer. addicted to her iPod, most forms of music, and podcasts. an unabashed film junkie with enough dvds to open up her own rental store. thanking sweet Brighid for DVRs. fascinated by the arts, mythology, traveling, languages (speaks french, spanish and gaelic) and obsessed with anything even remotely Joss Whedon related. hearts kara 'starbuck' thrace, nathan fillion and cookies.
 Mental health office guru by day, sultry sex kitten by night or so she wishes. die hard romantic. hates closed minds & closed hearts. loves laughter, men & peanut butter and chocolate. sweet, quirky, loving, snarky Celt. loves to dance, hates being cold. beginner designer. sings in the shower and in the car. procrastinator. friend, sister, and aunt. loves to be girly.
 Not your average dress wearing chick and proud of it.